 Edinburgh for the museum-goer

 If you travel for museums and history you are in the right place.
-Some of the best places to visit in Edinburgh for museum and history lovers are Edinburgh Castle, Rosslyn Chapel, Dean Village and
+Some of the best places to visit in Edinburgh for the museum and history lovers are Edinburgh Castle, Rosslyn Chapel, Dean Village, and of course Edinburgh Castle.

 Edinburgh Castle dates back to the 12th century and has a long, crazy history.
 The castle holds the Crown Jewels of Scotland among other historic artefacts and the National War Museum of Scotland.